tinmarino/abism/abism/doc/interface.md

 Change image:

-* Color: with a matplotlib color map
+* __Color__: with a matplotlib color map
-* Scale: a function: true intensity -> visible intensity
+* __Scale__: a function: true intensity -> visible intensity
-* Cuts: change high and low cut according to image statistics
+* __Cuts__: change high and low cut according to image statistics
-  * Percent: removes outsider keeping only a percentage of pixels near the median intensity
+  * __Percent__: removes outsider keeping only a percentage of pixels near the median intensity
-  * Sigma clip: high cut at some factor of the noise (i.e. root mean square of image intensity values)
+  * __Sigma clip__: high cut at some factor of the noise (i.e. root mean square of image intensity values)
-  * Manual: open a frame for the user to manually enter high and low viewable intensity values.
+  * __Manual__: open a frame for the user to manually enter high and low viewable intensity values.
 Don't forget to press enter in the entry widget.
 The colorbar should update adequately

 ### Pick type